ashirokov/argpext/index.rst

    Sub-command history file path.
 No history file is written if this variable is unset.

-.. envvar:: ARGPEXT_HISTORY_MAXSIZE

-   If set, specifies the maximum size of history file (if any), in bytes.
-Ignored if below 10240 (10 Kilobytes).

 Porting from the earlier Argpext versions